Event Ticketing

 What NFCKEY replaces

-Paper event tickets
+Paper event tickets and printed passes issued to attendees

-Plastic contactless tickets or access cards
+Plastic contactless tickets or access cards issued for events and venues

 What NFCKEY does not replace

-Ticket readers, scanners, validators, or gates
+Ticket readers, scanners, validators, or entry gates

 Ticketing software or backend platforms